Get a free consultation

 Next Steps

 Summary: The best way to plan your presentation is by speaking a c 100-200 word summary of your presentation.
-This summary will test the rigour of your thinking, the clarity of your ideas and the robustness of your plan.
+This rule of thumb summary will test the rigour of your thinking, the clarity of your key message and the robustness of your plan.

-What typically goes wrong: The average poor presentation meanders from topic to topic and is more like a data dump than a well organised talk.
+What goes wrong: The average poor presentation meanders from topic to topic and is more like a data dump than a well-organised talk.
 It is rich in information but poor in story, structure and planning.
 It will be hard to summarise that talk easily.

 Why does this matter?
 Lack of planning = Lack of story = Hard for your audience.